NdagiStanley/teether/src/beta-tester/README.md

 - Some products fail to achieve profitability hence die out :-1:
 - Some products are 'killed' (decommissioned) by their creators :angry:

-  > Sometimes you're one of the many/ few who liked it)
+  > Sometimes you're one of the few (sometimes many) who liked it

   Examples:

   - Google+ [launched][g+ launch] then [shutdown][g+] by Google on April 2019
   - [Inbox by Google][inbox] shut down by Google on April 2, 2019

-    Google is notorius for such.
+    Google is notorious for such.
 [Killedbygoogle.com][killed-by-google] is a site listing products that have been 'killed' by Google.

 - Some products start as freemium then have a subscription/ paid product :roll_eyes: (Of course, they need to make money)